pauldambra/pauldambra.github.io/_posts/2017-03-22-generating-accelerated-mobile-pages.md

 `script` elements are declared async.
 Not just any javascript can be included.
 Here the amp-analytics script is loaded to allow adding google analytics to the page.

-Currently the AMP validator considers including an unecessary script a warning and not an error but that could change in future.
+Currently the AMP validator considers including an unnecessary script a warning and not an error but that could change in future.
 So the amp-twitter script is loaded but only if there is an embedded tweet in the page.

 ### Styles